-Person’s Recognition: A Criminal Can Be Found By Linguistic Analysis Of Their Social Network Profile
+Person’s Recognition: A Criminal Can Be Found By Linguistic Analysis

 The story had begun in 2011, when a hacker under the nickname "Hell" hacked into the email of the Russian opposition leader Alexei Navalny and made his correspondence public.